 Add chicken stock to the same skillet.
-Bring to a gentle boil, scrapping the bottom of the skillet to obtain the nice brown bits clinging to it.
+Bring to a gentle boil, scraping the bottom of the skillet to obtain the nice brown bits clinging to it.
 Add the heavy cream and continue to cook until the sauce starts to thicken, stirring now and then.
 Add half of the parsley and basil.

 Bring a pot with salt water to a boil add a teaspoon of olive oil.
 Add the pasta and cook it as instructed or until “al dente”.
 Drain keeping a 1/2 cup (120 ml) of the cooking liquid to thin up the pasta sauce, if necessary.